 Thank You to

-Rod Trider, Advanced Images (Almonte, ON) for his on-going direction with regard to Adobe Photoshop Lightroom and complicated photo shoots, and for image printing and curatorial assistance in the preparation of my exhibitions.
+Rod Trider, Advanced Images Photography (Almonte, ON) for his on-going direction with regard to Adobe Photoshop Lightroom and complicated photo shoots, and for image printing and framing, and curatorial assistance in the preparation of my exhibitions.

-I am a member of the Artists’ Network of Riverdale, Bruce Trail Conservancy, Dufferin County Museum & Archives, Dufferin Arts Council, Toronto Camera Club and the Canadian Association for Photographic Art (CAPA).
+I am a member of the Artists’ Network of Riverdale, Art Square Cafe & Gallery, Bruce Trail Conservancy, Dufferin County Museum & Archives, Dufferin Arts Council, Toronto Camera Club, and the Canadian Association for Photographic Art (CAPA).
 I share my residence between Toronto and our farm in Dufferin County, Ontario.